On the Binary Lossless Many-Help-One Problem with Independently Degraded Helpers: Introduction

 \section{Introduction}

-Multiterminal source coding has a rich history.
-Slepian and Wolf \cite{Slepian1973} were the first to characterise the problem of distributed encoding of multiple correlated sources.
-In their seminal paper, the admissible rate region for the lossless distributed encoding of two correlated sources was derived.
-A simple proof of the Slepian-Wolf result with extension to an arbitrary number of correlated sources was presented by Cover \cite{Cover1975}.
-Wyner \cite{Wyner1975} and Ahlswede and K{\"o}rner \cite{Ahlswede1975} considered a different problem, in which an auxiliary random variable (i.e., side information) was introduced to expand the rate region of a lossless single-source coding problem.
-In that setup coded (or partial) side information was available at the decoder.
-Wyner and Ziv \cite{Wyner1976} presented a generalization to lossy single-source coding with uncoded side information.
-This was the first characterization of a multiterminal rate-distortion function.
-Berger \cite{Berger1977} and Tung \cite{Tung1978} extended the Slepian-Wolf problem to the lossy distributed encoding of an arbitrary number of correlated sources.
-In those two works, inner and outer bounds were presented for the multiterminal rate-distortion region, which do not coincide in general.
-Berger and Yeung \cite{Berger1989} addressed a variant of the Wyner-Ziv problem, namely, the distributed encoding of two sources, one of which allows for lossy compression.
-Over the years, a significant progress has been made in the area of multiterminal source coding, including general frameworks for lossless compression \cite{Csiszar1980}, \cite{Han1980}, results for Gaussian sources in various contexts \cite{Oohama1997}, \cite{Tavildar2010}, and Wyner-Ziv networks containing an arbitrary number of sources \cite{Gastpar2004}.
-Yet, an exact solution to the multiterminal rate-distortion region remains open, even for the simplest scenario considered in \cite{Berger1977}. \\ The idea that a decoder wishes to reproduce a primary source with the help of an auxiliary source, introduced by Wyner, Ahlswede, and K{\"o}rner, can be intuitively extended to an arbitrary number of auxiliary sources.
-Finding of the admissible rate region of such a system defines the so-called many-help-one problem.
-This problem has been recognized as a highly challenging one and only a few particular solutions are known to date.
+The idea that a decoder wishes to reproduce a primary source ($X_0$) with the help of an auxiliary source ($X_1$), introduced by Wyner \cite{Wyner1975}, Ahlswede, and K{\"o}rner \cite{Ahlswede1975}, can be intuitively extended to an arbitrary number of auxiliary sources $(X_1,...,X_L)$ a.k.a. helpers.
+Finding the rate region of such a system defines the so-called many-help-one problem.
+This problem has been recognized as a highly challenging one, and only a few particular solutions are known to date.
 K{\"o}rner and Marton \cite{Korner1979} addressed a two-help-one problem where the primary source is a modulo-two sum of correlated binary auxiliary sources.
-Gelfand and Pinsker \cite{gel1979} determined the admissible rate region when the auxiliary sources are discrete, memoryless, and conditionally independent if the primary source is given.
+Gelfand and Pinsker \cite{gel1979} determined the rate region when the auxiliary sources are discrete and conditionally independent if the primary source is given.
 Motivated by the Gelfand-Pinsker result, Oohama \cite{Oohama2005} determined the rate-distortion region for the same setup but Gaussian sources.
-Tavildar \cite{Tavildar2010} derived the rate-distortion region for Gaussian memoryless sources with a correlation model following a tree-structure. \\ This work contributes new results to the many-help-one problem for lossless compression of the primary source.
-As in \cite{gel1979} and \cite{Oohama2005}, we consider that the auxiliary sources (a.k.a. helpers) are conditionally independent given the primary source.
-This is equivalent to assume that the auxiliary sources represent independently degraded versions of the primary source, thus finding direct application to emerging cooperative communication schemes with multiple lossy relaying routes from source to destination.
-On the other hand, unlike \cite{gel1979} and \cite{Oohama2005}, we focus on the binary case, to which our major contributions refer.
-These contributions are detailed in Section \ref{Contributions}.
-We introduce two variations of the many-help-one problem, denoted as follows: (i) the strong many-help-one problem, where not only the primary source must be recovered errorless, but also the auxiliary sources themselves must be recovered under any given set of distortion constraints, and (ii) the weak many-help-one problem, where only the primary source must be recovered, the auxiliary sources serving merely as side information.
+Tavildar \cite{Tavildar2010} derived the rate-distortion region for Gaussian sources with a correlation model following a tree-like structure.
+For other works on the many-help-one problem, see \cite{Oohama2008} and the references therein.